Introduction to Ultrasound PG (10160.3)

 In order to receive a passing grade in this unit, all assessment tasks must be attempted and submitted, and you must achieve a cumulative minimum score of 50% of the total available unit marks.

-Optional face to face workshop sessions may be offered to enrolled students.
+Optional face to face workshop sessions will be offered to enrolled students.
 Details will be provided on the Canvas site.

 Students are expected to actively contribute to online, topic based discussions throughout the semester.

 Online meetings may be held out of hours to facilitate attendance.
-Online meetings are not compulsory and will be recorded where possible.
+Online meetings are not compulsory and will be recorded where possible or relevant.

 Required IT skills